CCExtractor/website/content/docs/ideas_page_for_summer_of_code_2022.md

 Exception: If your country (such as **Russia**) has banned Slack please get in touch in we'll work out a solution with you.
 We absolutely want you to participate.

 A [mailing list](https://groups.google.com/forum/#!forum/ccextractor-dev)
-is also available for those that prefer email over slack.
-It's a new mailing list (the old one hasn't been used in a long time) but it's read by everyone involved in GSoC.
+is also available for those that prefer email over Slack.
+Note that getting replies might be faster on Slack though.

 **All our top committers will be mentoring**.
 Many of them are former GSoC students or winners of GCI.